Keep up to date with what's happening in Victoria and what this means for your practice.

 - Practice good hygiene, including hand-washing and sanitising, particularly when shopping or in external environments

-- Practice good cough and sneeze etiquette – cough or sneeze into a disposable tissue, throw it away and wash your hands
+- Practice good cough and sneeze etiquette – cough or sneeze into a flexed elbow, and wash your hands after using a tissue

 - If you are feeling unwell, get tested, stay home and avoid contact with others